-If the child placed a mark in OK, Not so good or Never tried, they will need to improve their abilities in snow-based environments
+If the child placed a mark in OK, Not so good or Never tried, they will need to improve their abilities in snow-based environments.

-See the Calls-to-action for ideas on how to improve the child's abilities on the snow.
+See the Taking Action notes on page 13-14 for how to improve the child's abilities on snow.